Automotive & Parts — Canada

 Certification Introduction

-The core mandatory requirement for market access of motor vehicles and their components in Canada is CMVSS (Canada Motor Vehicle Safety Standard) certification, administered by Transport Canada.
-All imported or locally produced motor vehicles and key components available for sale must meet this requirement.
-For imported complete vehicles manufactured in non-North American regions, additional compliance audit by RIV (Registrar of Imported Vehicles) is required.
-Classic motor vehicles over 15 years old can be exempt from partial compliance requirements as historical vehicles.
-Non-compliant products are prohibited from being sold in the Canadian market, and violators will face penalties including fines, product recalls or entry bans.
+The core mandatory requirement for market access of motor vehicles and their parts in Canada is CMVSS (Canada Motor Vehicle Safety Standards) Certification, administered by Transport Canada.
+All imported or locally produced motor vehicles and key components offered for sale must meet this requirement.
+Imported complete vehicles manufactured outside North America are also required to pass the compliance review by RIV (Registrar of Imported Vehicles).
+Classic motor vehicles over 15 years old can enjoy exemption from some compliance requirements as historical vehicles.
+Non-compliant products are prohibited from being sold in the Canadian market, and violations will face penalties including fines, recalls or entry bans.

 Laws and Regulations

-The core superior law is Canada's Motor Vehicle Safety Act, and the specific implementation framework is SOR/96-536 Motor Vehicle and Equipment Regulations.
-This regulation is updated continuously, and new compliance clauses for electric vehicles and autonomous driving technology have been added in recent years.
-CMVSS is a unified federal mandatory standard.
-Some provinces including Quebec have additional environmental requirements, so specific requirements should be queried on the official website of the corresponding provincial regulator.
-Enterprises need to pay attention to the latest standard revision information released by Transport Canada.
+The core superior law is Canada's *Motor Vehicle Safety Act*, and the specific implementation framework is SOR/96-536 *Motor Vehicle and Equipment Regulations*.
+This regulation is continuously updated, and new compliance clauses have been added for electric vehicles and autonomous driving technology in recent years. ※CMVSS is a unified federal mandatory standard.
+Some provinces such as Quebec have additional environmental requirements, specific requirements need to be checked on the official website of the corresponding provincial regulator, and enterprises should pay close attention to the latest standard revision information released by Transport Canada.

 Technical Requirements

-- CMVSS 108: Lighting equipment standard, with mandatory requirement for daytime running lights
+CMVSS 108: Lighting equipment standard, which mandates the installation of daytime running lights

 Certification Process